tidyfun/tidyfun/README.md

 - **`gglasagna`** for [lasagna plots](https://asset.jmir.pub/assets/76aeec48564abf0e6f6da8e9cd06346d.png), with an **`order`**-aesthetic to sort the lasagna layers,
 - **`geom_capellini`** for [glyphs](http://ggobi.github.io/ggally/index_files/figure-html/glyphs-basic-usage-1.png) plots (i.e., sparklines),

-as well as new methods for `base::plot`, `lines` and `points` for quick and easy visualizations of functional data ([more](https://fabian-s.github.io/tidyfun/reference/index.html#section-visualization-display)).
+as well as new methods for `plot`, `lines` and `points` for quick and easy visualizations of functional data ([more](https://fabian-s.github.io/tidyfun/reference/index.html#section-visualization-display)).

 ----------------------